enparadigm/sharpsell-documentations/sdk_docs/platform/android/using-sharpsell-android.md

 </Tabs>
 ```

-### Quick Links Screen
+### PitchWiz Screen

-To open Sharpsell quick links screen from your app use the below function
+To open the Sharpsell PitchWiz screen from your app use the below function

 ```mdx-code-block
 <Tabs>